Mastodon

 4. Rebalance once a year.
 On the same date the following year, repeat the screen.
 Sell any positions that have dropped out of the top 10, buy whatever has entered.
 Hold the ones that remain.

-5. Be honest about costs.
-If your broker charges per trade, 20 trades a year (10 sells, 10 buys) adds up.
-Factor this into your return expectations, especially on smaller portfolios.
+5. Count the costs.
+If your broker charges per trade, a full turnover year (10 sells, 10 buys) adds up fast, and stamp duty applies to every UK purchase either way.
+Factor this into your return expectations, especially on smaller portfolios - the worked example above puts the drag at around 0.7% a year on a £10,000 pot.

 The Verdict